ShahmirAlam/cse15l-lab-reports/lab-report-5-week-10.md

 # Week 19 - Lab Report 5

-## Way to Find Tests with Different Results
+## Way to Find Tests with Different Results.

 We use the code we wrote in Lab 9:
 ![image](sh.png)